Shad0w7/Cinderpaw-Bot/README.md

 # Cinderpaw Bot

-Created this bot to just test things out its pretty fun
+I really only created this bot to have some fun with discord.py, and check out how bots work, without using node.js or any other icky JS stuff.

 ## Cloning and Building